 In 2020, the compensation arrangements for outside directors included a \$100,000 annual retainer for services on the board.
-If a director served on the Audit Committee, such director would receive an annual cash retainer of \$15,000 or \$25,000 in the case of the chairman.
-If a director served on the ET Compensation Committee, such director would receive an annual retainer of \$7,500 or \$15,000 in the case of the chairman.
-The fees for membership on the Conflicts Committee are determined on a per instance basis for each Conflicts Committee assignment.
+If a director served on the ET Audit Committee, such director would receive an annual cash retainer (\$15,000 or \$25,000 in the case of the chairman).
+If a director served on the ET Compensation Committee, such director would receive an annual cash retainer (\$7,500 or \$15,000 in the case of the chairman).
+The fees for membership on the Conflicts Committee are determined on a per instance basis for each committee assignment.

 The outside directors of our General Partner are also entitled to an annual restricted unit award under the ET Incentive Plans equal to an aggregate of \$100,000 divided by the closing price of ET common units on the date of grant.
 These ET common units will vest 60% after the third year and the remaining 40% after the fifth year after the grant date.
-The compensation expense recorded is based on the grant-date market value of ET common units and is recognized over the vesting period.
-Distributions are paid during the vesting period.
+The compensation expense recorded is based on the grant-date market value of the ET common units and is recognized over the vesting period.